How to Connect Your Existing SSO to Documoto

 The following information must be provided to Documoto for configuration:

-- IdP attribute used to send Documoto Organization
+- Documoto Organization

 Validate SSO Setup